Jhonfel/jhonfel/README.md

 # Hi there, I'm Jhon Felipe Delgado ! 👋

 ## 🚀 About Me
-I'm a **Machine Learning Expert** passionate about robotics, machine learning, and natural language processing.
-Currently serving as an **Assistant Professor** at **Universidad Nacional de Colombia**, I merge my passions by teaching the wonders of technology.
-Additionally, I'm on an exciting journey pursuing a **Master's in Systems and Computing Engineering**, continuously expanding my knowledge in this ever-evolving field.
+I'm a Machine Learning Expert passionate about robotics, machine learning, and natural language processing.
+Currently serving as an Assistant Professor at Universidad Nacional de Colombia and working as a DS Engineer at MercadoLibre, where I apply cutting-edge ML solutions to enhance Latin America's leading e-commerce platform.
+I merge these passions by teaching the wonders of technology while pursuing a Master's in Systems and Computing Engineering.

 At **Millenium BPO**, I've led groundbreaking projects with chatbots and voicebots, exploring the immense potential of machine learning to enhance human-machine communication.
 I'm also a co-founder of **SamiBot**, a startup focused on integrated robotic solutions aiming to boost our daily efficiency and creativity.